armsultan/kubernetes-nova-lab/docs/deploy-sample-application/deploy-sample-application.md

     service/sun-svc    ClusterIP   10.100.130.214   <none>        80/TCP    4m44s   app=sun
     ```

-Congratulations, you have deployed the sample application but we still cannot
+Congratulations, you have deployed the sample application.
+We need to cover off
-access our applications from outside the kubernetes cluster yet.
-We will figure
+an important point on "normal" vs "headless" services and how it affects DNS
-that out next.
+service discovery.
+We will figure that out next.

 ---